ajitagupta/motivationforeverybody/README.md

 Success → Motivation → More Success → More Motivation → More
 Success = Becoming

+# The Greater Your Focus, the Lower Your Chances of Success
 Incredibly successful people set a goal and then focus all their attention on the process necessary to achieve that goal.
 They set a goal and then, surprisingly, they forget the goal.